ktmeindl/yelp/README.md

     - log4j.properties for logger settings
     - spark-defaults.conf for the configuration of the spark job
     - yelp-defaults.properties for yelp settings
+3. The value of spark.mesos.executor.docker.image in the configuration of the spark job conf/spark-defaults.conf
-3. The docker build file docker/Dockerfile
+4. The docker build file docker/Dockerfile

 After the configuration is adapted and the image was created according to your requirements, it can be pushed to your docker account: